Language family: Establishment

 In some cases, the shared derivation of a group of related languages from a common ancestor is directly attested in the historical record.
 For example, this is the case for the Romance language family, wherein Spanish, Italian, Portuguese, Romanian, and French are all descended from Latin, as well as for the North Germanic language family, including Danish, Swedish, Norwegian and Icelandic, which have shared descent from Ancient Norse.
 Latin and ancient Norse are both attested in written records, as are many intermediate stages between those ancestral languages and their modern descendants.

 In other cases, genetic relationships between languages are not directly attested.
 For instance, the Romance languages and the North Germanic languages are also related to each other, being subfamilies of the Indo-European language family, since both Latin and Old Norse are believed to be descended from an even more ancient language, Proto-Indo-European; however, no direct evidence of Proto-Indo-European or its divergence into its descendant languages survives.
 In cases such as these, genetic relationships are established through use of the comparative method of linguistic analysis.

 In order to test the hypothesis that two languages are related, the comparative method begins with the collection of pairs of words that are hypothesized to be cognates: i.e., words in related languages that are derived from the same word in the shared ancestral language.
 Pairs of words that have similar pronunciations and meanings in the two languages are often good candidates for hypothetical cognates.
 The researcher must rule out the possibility that the two words are similar merely due to chance, or due to one having borrowed the words from the other (or from a language related to the other).
 Chance resemblance is ruled out by the existence of large collections of pairs of words between the two languages showing similar patterns of phonetic similarity.
 Once coincidental similarity and borrowing have been eliminated as possible explanations for similarities in sound and meaning of words, the remaining explanation is common origin: it is inferred that the similarities occurred due to descent from a common ancestor, and the words are actually cognates, implying the languages must be related.

 Linguistic interference and borrowing

 When languages are in contact with one another, either of them may influence the other through linguistic interference such as borrowing.
-For example, French has influenced English, Arabic has influenced Persian, German has influenced Hungarian, Sanskrit has influenced Tamil, and Chinese has influenced Japanese in this way.
+For example, French has influenced English, Arabic has influenced Persian, German has influenced Hungarian, Tamil has influenced Sanskrit, and Chinese has influenced Japanese in this way.
 However, such influence does not constitute (and is not a measure of) a genetic relationship between the languages concerned.
 Linguistic interference can occur between languages that are genetically closely related, between languages that are distantly related (like English and French, which are distantly related Indo-European languages) and between languages that have no genetic relationship.